Rudraksh2003/Hashnode/cm4zw91oe000609jx4pet2rwx.md

 ### Conclusion

 A multi-node Kubernetes setup is a powerful way to organise and manage workloads.
 By labelling nodes based on their roles, you can streamline operations, improve performance, and reduce downtime.
-So, next time you need to locate or manage a specific pod, you’ll know exactly where to look—just like finding the smallest fruit in a well-organised basket.
+So, next time you need to locate or manage a specific pod, you’ll know exactly where to look—just like finding the smallest fruit in a well-organized basket.

 ---